Donna Troy: Origin retcons

 After Donna Troy is killed by a fleet of Superman androids reprogrammed by Brainiac, she is resurrected by the Titans of Myth, who seek to exploit her status as an "anomaly" from the world that existed before Crisis on Infinite Earths to escape the coming cataclysm of Infinite Crisis.
 This story establishes Donna's status as an anomaly of the timeline, explaining that she survived the Crisis and was later subjected to multiple alternate origins as the universe tried to fit her into the new timeline created following the collapse of the Multiverse.
 This makes Donna in effect "a living key to the lost Multiverse".
 This same storyline also reveals that Dark Angel is an evil alternate universe version of Donna from Earth-Seven.
 Another pre-Crisis survivor, she "was saved by the Anti-Monitor, and raised to be his harbinger of doom, Dark Angel.
 But Dark Angel was uncontrollable, and vanished".

 Within a short time after 2011's The New 52 reboot that followed the Flashpoint story, DC had already presented two conflicting new origins for Donna Troy in the pages of Wonder Woman and Titans Hunt.
-In the first case, she is introduced as a new character: magical golem, ruthless warrior, and challenger to Wonder Woman's status as leader of the Amazons.
-She later goes on a journey of discovery.
-In Titans Hunt, this same Donna, alongside other former Teen Titans, rediscovers memories of childhood heroism with the Teen Titans, which should be impossible for her.
-In the DC Rebirth relaunch, Donna has a fuller set of childhood memories restored to her after meeting the pre-Flashpoint Wally West.
-In the DC Rebirth relaunch of Wonder Woman, the storyline "The Lies" reveals that the savage depiction of Thymiscira and the Amazons in the New 52 Wonder Woman series in which Diana is made the Queen of the Amazons and the God of War and has Donna Troy reinvented as a mass-murdering villain is, in fact, an illusion by the Olympians to keep her away from the real island.
-A later Titans story clarified that Donna is still a magical golem created to destroy Wonder Woman, with fake memories granted by the Amazons.
+In the first case, she is introduced as a ruthless magical golem intended to usurp Wonder Woman's status as leader of the Amazons, before being defeated and going on a journey of discovery.
+In Titans Hunt, this same Donna, alongside other former Teen Titans, rediscovers partial memories of childhood heroism with the Teen Titans as Wonder Girl – which should be impossible for her.
+In the DC Rebirth relaunch, Donna regains her childhood after meeting Wally West, who remembers her.
+At the same time, Diana learns in the Wonder Woman storyline "The Lies" that her New 52 adventures were in large part an elaborate illusion intended to keep her away from the Amazons.
+A later Titans story attempted to reconcile the New 52 storylines by saying that Donna had been a magical golem created to destroy Wonder Woman who was given fake memories by the Amazons.

+During DC's Infinite Frontier era, whose editorial mandate was "everything is canon", Donna Troy's original backstory – rescued orphan raised on Paradise Island as an Amazon – was re-established as her true origin after the timeline was "unknotted" by Wonder Woman.
+Titans Annual (2025) retells Donna's memories, which combines her pre- and post-Crisis publication histories: rescued from a fire by Diana; adopted by Hippolyta and raised on Paradise Island as an Amazon; given some of Diana's powers by the Purple Ray; becoming a Teen Titan; relationships with Roy, Garth, and Kyle; the battle with Mister Twister; time as Darkstar and Troia; a civilian career as a photographer; her short marriage to Terry; and the tragic death of their son, Robert.